 As with most modern email clients, configuring Mailbird is extremely easy and user-friendly.
 Long gone are the days when you’d have to memorize all the various server settings for your individual email accounts, and instead, you simply have to provide your name and email address.

 All the relevant server settings are automatically detected for you, and there is a wide range of supported services.
-Gmail is easy, of course, but Mailbird was also able to set up my Godaddy hosted email account without any problem.
-(It was actually even easier than setting up Gmail, as it didn’t require an external login process.)
+You can check out the full list here on the Mailbird website to confirm that your email service is supported.
+It’s no surprise that setting up a Gmail account is easy, but Mailbird was also able to set up my website hosting email account without any problem.

-Mailbird claims to have a customizable interface, and to some extent that’s true, but it’s a bit limited in terms of options.
-I may be a bit biased due to my experience with Adobe’s customizable interfaces, where virtually every element of the UI can be adjusted, scaled or moved.
+Mailbird claims to have a customizable interface, but as you can see above, it’s a bit limited in terms of options.
+I may be a bit biased due to my experience with Adobe’s customizable interfaces, where virtually every element of the UI can be adjusted, scaled, or moved.
 I’d love to be able to do the same with my email client, but none of those I’ve ever tried has offered the option.